Extended French Stream

 - A minimum of 24 credits in courses offered in French within the Faculty of Science;

 - A minimum of 6 credits in courses offered in French within the Humanities;

 - A minimum of 6 credits of courses offered in French at the 3000 and 4000 level within the Faculty of Science.

 - Successful completion of FLS3500, the University’s Second Language Certification Test.
 This test ensures that you are indeed fluently bilingual.
 There is a good correspondence between the levels of achievement in this test to the levels of achievement in the federal government’s language tests.

 Unlike Immersion Studies, it is important to note that the Extended French Stream does not offer S/NS marks for any of its courses.
-Furthermore, there are no accompanying French language courses.
 Given the similarity of the scientific terminology in English and French and the fact that many scientific problems can be resolved entirely by manipulating mathematical formulae or drawing and interpreting structures, it is felt that the S/NS marking scheme or accompanying language courses are not necessary.
 Students for whom neither English nor French is their first language have often had very little difficulty in achieving success in our various courses and placing themselves amongst the very best.